Tapping a 1″ hole to create a thread for a 1-1/4″ 3TPI wooden screw.

 Two press jaws with holes bored with a Forstner bit.
-The one on the left has been chamfered with the router.
-They are ready to be tapped.
+The one on the left has been chamfered with the router and is ready to tap.

 Changing the tap and master screw in the tap frame.
 The master screw must match the pitch of the tap; in this case 3TPI.

 The shaft coupling securely joins the master screw and tap so they can work as a unit.

 Here it is clamped so it can’t move while it is being tapped.
 As you can see in the video the tap is driven with a bit brace.
 I was able to find a bit brace incorporating a square socket drive to use with standard socket wenches (below).
 I don’t know if these are widely available.

 The tap cutter collects shavings as it scrapes in a spiral path to create the internal thread.